Split and Merge: Aligning Position Biases in LLM-based Evaluators: Experiments

 \subsection{Main Results}

-As shown in \T~\ref{tab:main_result}, \tool\ improves the consistent rate among all evaluators.
+As shown in \T~\ref{tab:main-result}, \tool\ improves the consistent rate among all evaluators.
 The values depicted in the table correspond to the mean values obtained from the analysis of all eight combinations of tested models.
 We observe that \tool\ relatively improves the consistent rate by 3.25\% to 194.48\%, depending on the evaluator, with the highest fixed coverage at 96.32\% (meaning that nearly all the inconsistent results are resolved).
 GPT-4 exhibits the highest average consistency rate, which is in line with the findings of previous work~\citep{wang2023large}, and \tool\ further boosts its consistency up to 98\%.
 Moreover, we observe that GPT-4 exhibits subpar performance on the likert-based form, not just compared to its performance on other forms, but also when compared to GPT-3.5.
 Upon analyzing results on likert-based forms, over 78\% of GPT-4's inconsistency provides a score of 5, reflecting its bias for the second answer, and our method rectifies 36.09\% of them.
-Notably, we only report the results of Llama2 in relation-based form, as it fails to provide meaningful evaluations in score-based and likert-based forms (see more details in~\AP~\ref{app:bad-example}).
+Notably, we only report the results of Llama2 in relation-based form, as it fails to provide meaningful evaluations in other forms (see more details in~\AP~\ref{app:bad-example}).

 The impact of the comparison form on consistency rates is also observed, with evaluators displaying various preferences.
 For instance, it is seen that GPT-3.5 exhibits the least consistent performance when evaluated on the score-based form, whereas Claude2 struggles most on the relation-based form.
 GPT-4, Qwen, and Chatglm2 exhibit the highest degree of inconsistency when assessed on the likert-based form.
 This suggests that appropriately matching comparison forms to evaluators' capabilities is important.
 Nevertheless, \tool\ offers high enhancement for forms and LLM evaluators.

-The substantial improvements highlight the generalizability of \tool.
-In summary, these findings clearly validate \tool's effectiveness at mitigating inconsistency for both cutting-edge and less powerful LLM evaluators.
+\parh{Per-category Breakdown Analysis.} We recognize that our method may not perfectly resolve all inconsistencies, and there might be instances where it fails.
+To better understand \tool's performance across different categories, we conduct a statistical analysis of its failure rates across 8 categories, as shown in~\T~\ref{tab:failure-rates}.

+We observe that \tool\ tends to fail more frequently on coding-related questions.
+This may be attributed to the tighter contextual relationships in code due to programming language constraints and fixed syntactic structures (e.g., for loops).
+Although we have considered parsing code and designing separate split positions during the split stage (as shown in~\S~\ref{subsec:algo}), these results indicate room for improvement in handling structured data.